Operation Frantic: Airfields

 After meeting with Stalin on 2 February 1944, Harriman radioed back that "Stalin approves project limited to 200 bombers and six airfields."
 In the end only three bases were set up.
 In haste, the United States Strategic Air Forces in Europe established a headquarters detachment at Poltava Airfield, in Poltava region in the Ukrainian SSR in late April, 1944.
 Poltava was designated as USAAF Station 559 for security purposes and was thus referred to in all messages and written correspondence.
-Poltava was one of three Ukrainian installations operated by Headquarters, Eastern Command USAAF.
+Poltava was one of three Soviet installations operated by Headquarters, Eastern Command USAAF.
 The others were Pyriatyn Airfield (AAF-560) and Myrhorod Airfield (AAF-561).
 All three bases were situated along the Kharkov-Kiev railway and were already far behind the front.
 Poltava and Mirgorod were to be used by heavy bombers (B-24 Liberators, B-17 Flying Fortresses), while Piriatyn would be used for long-range escort fighters (P-51 Mustangs, P-38 Lightnings).

 The bases were farther away than the USAAF wanted, and despite the best efforts were barely adequate for heavy bombers.
 Soviet infrastructure was not up to Western standards; the spring season turned everything into a sea of mud; and the retreating Germans had destroyed whatever they could.
 At Poltava, the Germans left behind a large headquarters building, but it was booby-trapped with a radio-controlled bomb that was, however, discovered in time.
 Also, the American officers found themselves dealing with an unfriendly and suspicious Soviet bureaucracy.
 In general, US officers agreed that the Red Air Force was cooperative and eager to assist, but the political structure was obstructionist and a source of interminable delays and problems.
 After August–September, the Soviet attitude became universally hostile, and by 1945 the small American detachments left in great bitterness.
 Winston Churchill had not been very enthusiastic about Frantic, believing that it was placing a lot more trust on Stalin than was wise, and events seemed to bear him out.

-Heavy equipment and bulky supplies went by sea to the ports of Murmansk and Archangelsk in the Arctic, and then by train to the airfields in the Ukraine.
+Heavy equipment and bulky supplies went by sea to the ports of Murmansk and Arkhangelsk in the Arctic, and then by train to the airfields in the Ukrainian SSR.
 Additional supplies and key personnel flew in on Air Transport Command planes from the ATC base at Mehrabad Airport, Iran.
 As there was no trans-Caucasian railway, additional shipping went across the Caspian to Baku.
 The logistical demands were enormous since almost everything had to be brought from the United States, even the high-octane aviation fuel and the steel-plank runways.
 Delicate negotiations finally fixed a total of 42 round-trip ATC missions to make the bases operational for the AAF, and allowed an additional rate of two weekly support missions to sustain the US contingent.
 The issue of flight communications eventually ended with a compromise, allowing US crews to carry out navigation and radio duties with a Soviet observer resident at all related communications centers.
 In support of Operation Frantic, ATC delivered some 450 personnel and thirty-six thousand pounds of cargo by June 1944.